- [Siemens-Halske, 1937/75]

 - T send 18b: combined Siemens-Hell sender/printer

-The average monthly pay for a young "party" bureaucrat was about twice as high, and big-city teachers made something half way between the two.
+The average monthly pay for a young "party" bureaucrat was about twice the average, and big-city teachers made something half way between the two.
 At Radio Mende, white-collar employees received an average monthly salary of 384 RM (169 RM for women), and managers received an average 1197 RM per month.
 Ref.
 3. The salary of apprentices ranged from 20 RM/month (first year) to 54 RM after four years.
-During the war, the standard 48-hour work week was increased to 60 hours (56 for women).
+During WW2, the standard 48-hour work week was increased to 60 hours (56 for women).
 Standard vacation varied between 6 and 18 days a year, based on age and seniority.
 Ref.
-4. Around 1938, a Master Taylor ("Schneidermeister") made about 80 RM/month, whereas a glassblower at the Loewe factory received a generous 300 RM.
-In 1945, apprentices at Krupp's steel works near Essen made 24-60 RM/month (year 1-4), and draftswomen (!)
-140-160 RM/month.
-Ref.
-5. Wages for non-German workers, such as prisoners of war and east-European civilians, were up to 75% lower and varied with age, gender, and productivity (ref.
+4. Wages for non-German workers, such as prisoners of war and east-European civilians, were up to 75% lower and varied with age, gender, and productivity (ref.
 6).
-In 1942, engineers at Siemens-Halske had a monthly salary of about 600 RM, whereas select first and second year female trainees ("Elektro-Assistentinnen") received about 100 and 150 RM per month, respectively.
-Ref.
-31. During the WW2 years, the salary levels in Germany were relatively flat, whereas in the UK and USA, they increased sharply (see Charts 33-34 in ref.
+During the WW2 years, the salary levels in Germany were relatively flat, whereas in the UK and USA, they increased sharply (see Charts 33-34 in ref.
 40).
-Examples of wages in the aviation industry are given in ref.
+Examples of wages in the WW2 German aviation industry are given in ref.
 41.

 Hourly wages in the electronics industry of Saxony 1926-1943